RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/classification-markings.md

 theme: false
 ---

-Classification and control markings are required for digital products created for government clients who interact with classified or controlled information.
+Classification and Control Markings are required for digital products created for government clients who interact with classified or controlled information.
 In your digital product, such as a desktop or web application, there should be an [Overall Marking](#overall-marking), [Portion Markings](#portion-marking) if possible, and an [Authority Block](#authority-block).
 Each of these features will be described in more detail below.

 ::: note
 All Classification and Control Markings on this page are for illustration purposes only.